 When leaders sit around the conference table and discuss an important issue, it is common for one or more members of the team to stop listening to the thoughts expressed by another member.
 Why?
 Maybe it’s because one of the leaders is an external thinker.
 He prefers to verbalize his ideas as thoughts occur to him, rather than laying out a complete idea, as internal thinkers usually do.
 This style may appear as rambling to an internal thinker.
 A conflict can easily arise between internal thinkers and external thinkers, based simply on their communication style.
 Ironically, that conflict may have nothing to do with the business topic under discussion.

 Alternatively, if leadership team members know how other members are wired, it is probable that additional measures of courtesy and patience will be extended once wiring differences are understood.
-This knowledge enhances the team’s ability to reach an intelligent and durable decision.
+This knowledge enhances the team’s efficacy and ability to reach an intelligent and durable decision.